HorizonEmuTeam/Horizon-Emu/README.md

 # Horizon-Emu

-Application for launching Windows x86 applications on Android.
+Horizon Emu is an application that allows you to run Windows x86_64 applications on your Android device.

 # Installation